 Check a slow Mac for malware apps

 It may happen that your Mac is working slowly because it is being affected by malicious software.
 Your Mac can receive malware when you download email attachments from unfamiliar senders or apps from untrusted websites.

-To protect your Mac from malware, first check your security settings:
+To protect your Mac from malware, first, you should check your security settings.
+Here is how::

-- Select System Preferences and click on Security & Privacy.
+- Open System Preferences and click on Security & Privacy.